sancsoft/help.beegit.com/projects/_posts/2014-11-01-create-a-project.md

 To make a project to house all your content on an account you own, you can hit the [create a project](https://beegit.com/new) link in the top navigation of the site.
 You can also hit the `Create Project` button on you dashboard to create a project you own.

 ### Setting up a project
-When you create a new project, you'll be able to set up some basics that will let your collaborators know what they're working on.
+When you create a new project, you'll be able to set up some basics that will let your project collaborators know what they're working on.

 First, choose a project name.
 This name will display on the dashboard with everyone on the project.